scenariomartin/EnglishWords/words.md

 vaccine

-p a n o r a m a :summary
+p a n o r a m a :summary summarize v.

 remain
 widget